claassenlab/MORESCA/docs/source/installation.md

     git clone git@github.com:claassenlab/MORESCA.git
     cd MORESCA
     pip install -e ".[dev]"
+    pre-commit install

 This additionally installs `ruff` and `pytest`, which we use for formatting and code style control.
 Please run these before you commit new code.
-Note: This will be made mandatory by using pre-commit hooks.
+Additionally, it will set up a pre-commit hook to run `ruff`.